kmgowda/SBK/README.md

  -readers <arg>         Number of readers
  -records <arg>         Number of records(events) if 'seconds' not
                         specified;
+                        otherwise, Maximum records per second by
+                        writer(s); and/or
-                        otherwise, Maximum records per second by writer(s) and/or Number of records per second by reader(s) -rsec <arg>            Number of seconds/step for readers, default: 0 -rstep <arg>           Number of readers/step, default: 1 -seconds <arg>         Number of seconds to run; if not specified, runs forever
- -size <arg>            Size of each message (event or record) -sync <arg>            Each Writer calls flush/sync after writing <arg>
+                        Number of records per second by reader(s) -rsec <arg>            Number of seconds/step for readers, default: 0 -rstep <arg>           Number of readers/step, default: 1 -seconds <arg>         Number of seconds to run if not specified, runs forever -size <arg>            Size of each message (event or record) -sync <arg>            Each Writer calls flush/sync after writing <arg>
+                        number of of events(records); and/or
+                        <arg> number of events(records) per Write or Read
+                        Transaction
-                        number of of events(records) ; <arg> number of events(records) per Write or Read Transaction -threads <arg>         io threads per Topic, default: 1 -throughput <arg>      If > 0, throughput in MB/s
+ -threads <arg>         io threads per Topic, default: 1 -throughput <arg>      If > 0, throughput in MB/s
                         If 0, writes/reads 'records'